sam-warren/devops-platform-workshops/101-lab/content/12_logging_and_visualizations.md

 # Logging and Visualizations

 ### EFK for Aggregated Logs

 The OpenShift platform provides an aggregated logging stack that is automatically configured to centralize and store logs from application pods.
 These logs are only retained for a short period of time, currently about 14 days, but can be used to help identify issues with application pods.

 Kibana is the primary interface for viewing and querying logs.

 #### Access the archive link from a pod

 The shortcut towards accessing the Kibana is from the `Logs` tab of a running pod.
 Kibana can also be accessed directly at its [url](https://kibana-openshift-logging.apps.silver.devops.gov.bc.ca/).

-- Select the running `rocketchat-[username]` pod and select the Logs tab
+- Select the running `rocketchat-samwarren` pod and select the Logs tab

 <kbd>![](./images/10_logging_01.png)</kbd>

 - Click on the "Show in Kibana" link to go to Kibana

   - Kibana login is setup with SSO, you will see the same login page as of OpenShift console
   - Kibana inherits the same RBAC as OpenShift, you will only have access to the same namespace/project set as from OpenShift cluster